benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 - Employee: user is an employee of Nike or a subsidiary and has logged in with swoosh.com credentials (also known as Swoosh user type)

-Depending on user type, certain aspects of the calls that you make to the Cart & Checkout APIs might need to be modified.
-Also, consider that not all user types might apply to your app (e.g. you might only support Members).
+Depending on user type, certain aspects of the calls that you make to the Checkout API might need to be modified.
+Also, consider that not all user types might apply to your app.
+For example, your app might only support Members.

 See the User Types section of the [Using Nike APIs](/doc/getting-started/using-nike-apis.html#user-types) guide for more information.